-A: A Thunderbolt connector on a Mac or PC uses the standard mini DP connector and supports DisplayPort as well as Thunderbolt.
-So for the Thunderbolt connector, you can use the standard mini DP to USB Type-C adapter cable to connect to the monitor.
+A: A Thunderbolt connector on a Mac or PC uses the standard mini DisplayPort connector and supports DisplayPort as well as Thunderbolt.
+So for the Thunderbolt connector, you can use the standard USB Type-C to mini DisplayPort adapter cable to connect to the monitor.

 A: Yes.
 VESA and the USB-IF are working on a comprehensive certification program.